Why study MSc Investigative Forensic Psychology at BU?

-You’ll be expected to investigate and scrutinise violent mocked-up crime scenes to provide written and verbal evidence, learning how to present expert witness testimony in a mock court.
+- Investigate and scrutinise violent mocked-up crime scenes to provide investigative evidence and learn how to present expert witness testimony in a mock court

-You will evaluate victims, witnesses, suspects and offenders, environment, geography and time, working with practitioners who create fieldwork, case studies and exercises based on their real experiences.
+- Evaluate victims, witnesses, suspects and offenders as well as the environment, geography and time to create fieldwork and case studies based on real experiences

 Next start date:

 January 2024, September 2024, January 2025

 Bournemouth University, Talbot Campus

 September start: 1 year full-time, 2 years part-time, January start: 1 year full-time (no part-time start option for January)

 A Bachelors Honours degree with a 2:2 in any subject.